ShoeheyOt/til/the-Art-of-Readable-code/ch2-Packing-Information-into-Names.md

  `safeInput /// after checking user input`

-#### But be careful adding these attrubutes might be redundant. use these when it is easy to be misunderstood.
+#### But be careful adding these attrubutes might be redundant. use them when it is easy to be misunderstood.

+## How Long Should a Name Be?

+The longer name is harder to remember and need more space, so you can use short (or even a single letter) name as a variable.
+This is trade off.

+### Shorter Name Are Okey for Shorter Scope
+Identifiers or functions that have a smal scope don't need to carry as much information.
+This is the timing you can use and name a shorter variable.
+The point is how many other lines you need to use this variable.